 Authors whose papers have undergone the review process will receive reviewer comments in a numbered, anonymized format.
-If you are asked to revise your manuscript, you will be required to submit your revised manuscript (using anonymized track changes) accompanied by a Responses to Reviewers document.
+If you are asked to revise and resubmit your manuscript, you will be required to submit (1) your revised manuscript (using anonymized track changes) and (2) a Responses to Reviewers document.
 Your Responses to Reviewers should detail how you addressed (or did not address) reviewer concerns.

 Guidelines for preparing your Responses to Reviewers:

 Authors should respond to each numbered reviewer comment in the word document provided.
 Ensure that your responses are distinguished from the comments by placing them below each comment and using a different font colour.